William Shepherd (English cricketer): Australian Aboriginal Cricket Tour

 He was referred to Charles Lawrence by Surrey Secretary William Burrup, at the annual dinner of the Surrey Club.
 Lawrence engaged Shepherd to travel with the Australian Aboriginal Cricket to tour England in 1868 as umpire, assistant and emergency player-captain.
 He represented the Aborigines on seven occasions, one as captain, with moderate success, scoring 66 runs at an average of 11 and taking 6 wickets at an average of 20.7.

 Dulwich College

 The Alleynian (the Dulwich College Alumni Magazine) declared in 1879, “From the arrival of Shepherd dates a complete reform in the history of our cricket”.
 Shepherd drained, levelled and re-turfed the college playing fields, and devoted enormous energy to the cause of Dulwich cricket.
-PG Wodehouse enthusiasm for Surrey cricket is likely to have been encouraged by Shepherd who was the Dulwich professional from 1872 to 1895.
+PG Wodehouse's enthusiasm for Surrey cricket is likely to have been encouraged by Shepherd who was the Dulwich professional from 1872 to 1895.
 According to the 1881 Census, he lived in Ildersly Grove (Dulwich) with his wife Lucy and their four children, they were the only family in the street not to have live-in servants.

 Final years

 Shepherd frequented the Oval in his declining years, retailing cricketing memories to bystanders.
-His nostalgic and not always accurate version of the Aboriginal tour was published in 1919, the year of his death.
+His nostalgic and not always accurate version of the Aboriginal tour was published in the 1919 edition of Ayres' Cricket Companion, the year of his death.